Crsarmv7l/pyQFlipper/README.md

 So I built this to transfer files back and forth with a USB-C.

-I had originally planned to also incorporate Update functionality, but I am not far enough in understanding the flipper RPC communications.
+I had originally planned to incorporate Update functionality, but I am not far enough along in understanding the flipper RPC communication.

 pyFlipper Repo: https://github.com/wh00hw/pyFlipper/
 was referenced once or twice, but ultimately discarded with my own implements built.